 Disengage the blade before driving over gravel.
 Otherwise, you can spew rocks like missiles.

 Do not remove clogs while the blades are moving (duh!)

 Always turn off the tractor when you get off and if you leave it unattended, take the keys with you.

 Q. What is the Best Garden Tractor?

-It really depends on what you need to do with the tractor and what kind of terrain you have on your property.
-However, the list below are some of the highest rated models on the market.
+It depends on what you need to do with the tractor and what kind of terrain you have on your property.
+However, the list below is some of the highest-rated models on the market.

 1. Cub Cadet XT1 46-inch 22 HP Garden Tractor